-Added: Manage project knowledge, control resource, and implement resource response.
+Added: Manage project knowledge, control resources, and implement risk responses.

-Renamed: Perform quality assurance to manage quality, estimate activity resources is relocated in project resource management knowledge area.
+Renamed: Perform quality assurance to manage quality, estimate activity resources are relocated to the project resource management knowledge area.

-The PMI has also changed the name of two knowledge areas: Project time management to project schedule management and project human resource management to project resource management.
+The PMI changed the name of two knowledge areas: project time management to project schedule management and project human resource management to project resource management.

-To get a glimpse of all processes and knowledge areas, please refer to the “Project Management Process Group and Knowledge Area Mapping” chart available on page 25 of the PMBOK Guide.
+To get a glimpse of the processes and knowledge areas, please refer to the “Project Management Process Group and Knowledge Area Mapping” chart, available on page 25 of the PMBOK Guide 6th Edition.

 Changes in Knowledge Areas

-Now let’s see what changes have been made to each knowledge area.
+Now let’s take a look at the changes to each knowledge area.

-A new process “Manage Project Knowledge” was added.
+A new process called “Manage Project Knowledge” was added.

-It used to be known as the time management knowledge area.
-Now the PMI realizes that only schedules can be managed, time cannot.
+This used to be known as the time management knowledge area.
+Now, the PMI recognizes that only schedules can be managed, time cannot.

 They moved the “Estimate Activity Resources” process to the project resource management knowledge area.

-Here the “Perform Quality Assurance” process is renamed “Manage Quality”.
-This is done to bring consistency to the terminology; moreover, this term is more prominent in quality management.
+The “Perform Quality Assurance” process was renamed “Manage Quality.”
+They made this change to bring consistency to the terminology; moreover, this is more prominent in quality management.

-The “Human Resource Management” process is renamed to “Resource Management”.
+The “Human Resource Management” process was renamed “Resource Management”.

-This is done because, in projects, the project manager has to manage all resources: manpower, machines, and materials.
-So, resource management is more suitable than human resource management.
+The project manager manages resources—manpower, machines, and materials—so, resource management is more suitable than human resource management.

-A new process “Control Resources” has been added here, and as mentioned earlier, estimate activity resources was also moved here from the schedule management knowledge area.
+A new process called “Control Resources” has been added, and as mentioned earlier, Estimate Activity Resources was also moved to this knowledge area from the schedule management knowledge area.

 A new process called “Implement Risk Responses” was added here.
-The control risks process is renamed monitor risks.
+The control risks process was renamed to monitor risks process.

 The close procurement process has been deleted.

-In summary, the changes to the PMBOK Guide 6th edition are as follows:
+In summary, the changes to the PMBOK Guide 6th Edition are:

-- The total number of process is now 49.
-The 5th edition has 47 processes.
+The total number of processes is now 49.
+The 5th edition had 47 processes.

-- The following table shows old and new names of knowledge areas.
+The following table shows the old and new names of knowledge areas.

-- The name of following processes have been changed:
+The name of the following processes have been changed:

-Before I end this blog post, I will provide answers to a few FAQs.
+I have received many emails regarding this update, so before ending this blog post, I will answer a few FAQs.

 Should I base my preparation of the 5th edition of the PMBOK Guide or wait till the exam content changes?

-First, please note that exam content will change to the 6th edition of the PMBOK Guide on 26, March 2018.
+Please note, exam content will change to the 6th edition of the PMBOK Guide on 26 March 2018.

-When the exam content changes, it takes time for publishers to include the feedback of exam takers into the new study materials.
+When the test changes, it takes time for publishers to include the feedback of exam takers in the new study materials.